-Angelos Chryssogelos is lecturer in politics and international relations at the School of Social Sciences, London Metropolitan University.
+Angelos Chryssogelos is a senior lecturer in politics and international relations at the School of Social Sciences, London Metropolitan University.
 He studied in Greece and the Netherlands and received his doctorate from the European University Institute in Florence.
 He has been a National Bank of Greece Postdoctoral Fellow at the Hellenic Observatory of the London School of Economics (2015–16), a Berggruen-Weatherhead Research Fellow at the Global Populism research cluster of the Weatherhead Center, Harvard University (2018–19) and a Fulbright-Schuman Scholar at SAIS Johns Hopkins (2019).
 In the 2020–21 academic year, he is a Jean Monnet Fellow at the Robert Schuman Centre for Advanced Studies of the EUI.
 He is the author of Party Systems and Foreign Policy Change in Liberal Democracies (Routledge, 2021).
 His articles have appeared in, among others, Foreign Policy Analysis, Comparative European Politics, Journal of European Integration, Politics, Journal of Common Market Studies and European Foreign Affairs Review.
 He co-edited the 2017 Special Issue ‘Populism in World Politics’ of the International Political Science Review.
 He is research associate of the Martens Centre and associate fellow of the Europe Programme of Chatham House.

 Angelos' research interests lie in international relations, European politics, EU studies and comparative politics, with particular interest in foreign policy analysis and the intersection of domestic and international politics.
 He is a member of London Met's Global Diversities and Inequalities Research Centre.